Austin City Council Approves Developer Selection for Blocks 16 and 18 in East Austin

 Austin Black Artists and Professional Creatives Registry

-EACC has recently launched the Austin Black Artists and Professional Creatives Registry, an online resource set to become Austin's most comprehensive listing of Black arts, culture, and preservation professionals in existence.
+EACC is creating an online resource, the Austin Black Artists and Professional Creatives Registry, set to launch in 2025, which aims to become Austin's most comprehensive listing of Black arts, culture, and preservation professionals.

 You can complete the Registry Form here at your convenience: https://forms.gle/7y1LaZ2hdvFYYwxKA